OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Creating a Stylus project with cargo stylus

-cargo stylus is a CLI toolkit built to facilitate Stylus contracts development.
+cargo stylus is a CLI toolkit built to facilitate the development of Stylus contracts.

 It is available as a plugin to the standard cargo tool used for developing Rust programs.